 This app was an interesting find.
 I don’t own a lot of designer clothing (the clothing I buy all tends to come off of the clearance rack!), but I do have a few things laying around that match this description.
 So I downloaded Vinted form the Google Play Store in the hopes that it could help me put a few extra dollars in my pocket!

 I’m all about side hustles too… so if I could find an app that really worked for me in this sense, I may use it again in the future as well.

+So then, let’s first consider the app itself.
 The stats for the app looked good.
-Here is a screen shot of the listing…
+Here is a screenshot of the listing…

 It has over 1 million reviews and a 4.4 star rating, which is actually pretty cool.
 The tagline description for the app was also quite simple and to-the-point…